DEIB-GECO/genereg/doc/source/datanalysis.rst

 Each model is built subsequently executing the following two steps:

 	* a **FEATURE SELECTION** process that allows you to select the best subset of features for the model gene, removing inputs that are known to be non-significant for the regulation of the model gene expression beforehand.
-In particular, two different types of feature selection are available:

-		* **foreward feature selection**, where for each input matrix, the feature selection is performed five times: in order to reduce the bias, the set of TCGA data samples is randomly split into five, possibly equal, groups of samples which are used to create five different testing sets (this partition is indeed performed only once at the beginning of the data analysis, and then the same five subsets of samples are used for processing all the genes.
+In particular, for each gene of interest and for each input matrix, the feature selection process is performed five times: in order to reduce the bias, the set of TCGA data samples is randomly split into five, possibly equal, groups of samples which are used to create five different testing sets (this partition is indeed performed only once at the beginning of the data analysis, and then the same five subsets of samples are used for processing all the genes.
 Therefore, feature selection is performed five times, one for each generated testing set (using the remaining samples as training set), according to a *k-fold cross-validation* process, setting *k=5*.
 The intersection of the five sets of extracted features is computed to obtain the final selected features for the current gene in the current matrix.
+Two different types of feature selection are available:

-In this case, three different foreward feature selection methods can be implemented by the library, according to how features selected in the previous steps are treated:
+		* **foreward feature selection**, for which three different methods can be implemented by the library, according to how features selected in the previous steps are treated:

 			* the default incremental method (**type='ffs_default'**), which implements the forewad feature selection retrieving in each step (i.e. for each data matrix) only the features extracted as most relevant in the previous step and re-evaluating them with all the new features in the current matrix in a new feature selection process;